Oswaldo Castro: Youth and journalism

 Castro's interest in journalism would surface again in Portoviejo when, in 1934, he joined the editorial board of the nascent Diario Manabita, today known as El Diario.
 Macario Gutiérrez Solórzano wrote, "He was always restless, impulsive, exuberant, and even anarchic."
 His journalistic output would continue with articles such as La Mística de Pasternak, written for the newspaper's twentieth anniversary edition.
 He also wrote articles under the anagrammed pseudonym Oscar Waldoosty for Guayaquil's El Universo newspaper.

-Romantic poems as well as those appealing for social justice were written for the newspaper El Comercio, in Quito, as well as for Argos and Iniciaciòn, illustrated monthly magazines dedicated mainly to poetry and socio-political critique published in the 1920s, Portoviejo's "golden age" of vibrant poetic activity.
+Romantic poems as well as those appealing for social justice were written for the newspaper El Comercio, in Quito, as well as for Argos and Iniciación, illustrated monthly magazines dedicated mainly to poetry and socio-political critique published in the 1920s, Portoviejo's "golden age" of vibrant poetic activity.
 Contributions to these magazines came mainly from a group of young Manabitan poets.
 Castro sent his poems to Portoviejo while he was still a student in Quito.
 In 1972, Spain's La Tijera Literaria also published his poetry.
 (See "list of poems".)
 His technical papers were published in professional magazines and journals, most notably Trimestre Estadístico, Eslabón,"Abaratamiento de las subsistencias," Revista Eslabòn, Quito, 1945 in Quito; Instituto Iberoamericano de Cooperación Económica in Madrid; Moneda y Crédito also in Madrid; An article in English entitled Two men and a flower about Hernando de Soto and Simon Bolivar could not be found although the Clarion-Ledger of Jackson, Mississippi, wrote of its genesis.
 One of his last journalistic articles on literature, ¿Crísis de la novela en Ecuador? (published in El Universo), was written in Madrid during his retirement.